Should I take protein powder on rest days?

 A rest day, also known as an off day, refers to a day in which a person takes a break from their regular workout routine.
 It is recommended that people take rest days at least once every 7-10 days to give the body a chance to recover from training.
 Rest days also play an important role in injury prevention.

-What should you eat on rest days?
+Should you take protein powder on rest days?

 Nutrition is an important component of recovery.
 You should therefore plan on eating plenty of nutritious meals on rest days.
 A nutritious meal is one that includes a variety of fruits, vegetables, grains, and protein.
 According to the United States Department of Agriculture (USDA), half of the plate should consist of fruits and vegetables, and the other half should be made up of grains and protein.